Calum09/Calum09/README.md

 ---

 ### 🖼 Background :
 - ⚡ Software Engineer specialising in frontend and backend web technologies.
+Currently working with: TypeScript, HTML, TailwindCSS React.js, Next.js, Node.js and Git

 - 🧑‍💻 Previously worked in the games industry.
 With a background in QA testing and digital operations, I've worked at top companies including Omeda Studios and Creative Assembly, contributing to the development of the Total War series and Predecessor.